Fascinating? Or Major Fail?

 Strategy, as a noun, is still great for copy; however, strategic as an adjective for one’s profile is a waste of time.
 For copywriting, strategy as a noun is a trigger for the potential client or customer, indicating a tool they may be missing in their arsenal.

 Strategic as an adjective defines what?
 Your thinking?
-Your decisions?
-Your methodology in completing a task?
+Decisions?
+Is it your methodology in completing a task?
 Well, I certainly hope so.
 You don’t do anything in business without being strategic.
 Hello…

 Everyone’s got a track record.
 Hopefully it’s a good one.
 In bush Alaska, as a missionary-pastor, I was thrust into the role of leading song worship as well as preaching.
 Just because I could play guitar, it didn’t mean I could sing.
 Of course, I got better over time; nevertheless, the track record I developed for my singing voice was consistent in the early years… I sounded like a coyote in a trash compactor.